 At their simplest level, dry camping and boondocking are the same.
 We camp in a completely self-contained mode of operation.
 No hookups of any kind.
 The key difference between the two seems to be that dry camping is something we do in established campgrounds when we're in a site with no hookups.
 Boondocking is something we'd do when camping free on BLM (Bureau of Land Management) property, NFS (National Forest Service) land or other legal places that don't offer established campgrounds and campsites.
 Thus, boondocking brings an extra aura of "roughing it" to the equation while eliminating assumptions such as smooth roads, level campsites, rangers, most campground rules, and having to pay for your camping spot.

 When it comes to water-handling, the situation is relatively simple.
-We stock up on fresh water and monitor the levels in all three of your tanks while camped.
-When your grey and/or black tanks fill, or your fresh water empties, it's time to find somewhere you can dump and fill the appropriate tanks.
+We stock up on fresh water and monitor the levels in all three of our tanks while camped.
+When our grey and/or black tanks fill, or our fresh water empties, it's time to find somewhere we can dump and fill the appropriate tanks.

 Boondockers who wish to extend their stay will resort to additional water management techniques such as composting toilets, large fresh water bladders in the bed of their truck and other types of fresh water containers.
 In concert with a composting toilet, boondockers will sometimes combine their black and grey tanks like the Wynns while they were living in their RV.

 Power is typically a more complex issue, however.
 The stock batteries that come with our Airstream (a pair of old school flooded deep cycle lead acid babies), offer only 84 amp hours per battery.
 As an added limitation, we can only discharge the pair to 50% without causing damage to the battery.
 This means that even with a full charge on fresh batteries at full capacity, we can use only 84 amp hours before we must recharge them.